sztrzask/maklipsa.github.io/_posts/2017-03-27-The-not-so-obvious-complexity-of-key-value-databases.md

 - any node can accept writes for any key (no master node for a given hash value).
 - allows concurrent writes for a single key.

 Allowing for concurrent writes to multiple machines leads to the need for conflict resolution.
 One way to mitigate the risk of a collision is to use Riak's custom types.
-Riaks behavior when dealing with conflicts can be configured, and ranges from [timestamp](http://docs.basho.com/riak/kv/2.2.1/developing/usage/conflict-resolution/#timestamp-based-resolution), [last-write-wins](http://docs.basho.com/riak/kv/2.2.1/developing/usage/conflict-resolution/#last-write-wins) to [letting the client decide](http://docs.basho.com/riak/kv/2.2.1/developing/usage/conflict-resolution/#resolve-conflicts-on-the-application-side).
+Riak's behavior when dealing with conflicts can be configured, and ranges from [timestamp](http://docs.basho.com/riak/kv/2.2.1/developing/usage/conflict-resolution/#timestamp-based-resolution), [last-write-wins](http://docs.basho.com/riak/kv/2.2.1/developing/usage/conflict-resolution/#last-write-wins) to [letting the client decide](http://docs.basho.com/riak/kv/2.2.1/developing/usage/conflict-resolution/#resolve-conflicts-on-the-application-side).
 One thing to note is that it's not hard to find people complaining about [Riak resurrecting deleted values even days after deletion](https://www.trustradius.com/reviews/riak-2015-12-01-11-11-07).

 ### Must-haves: